 Magrane is the creator and curator of A Poetic Inventory of Saguaro National Park, which gathered eighty poets and writers to write pieces based on species in the park for the 2011 National Park Service and National Geographic Society BioBlitz.
 The project was replicated at Rocky Mountain National Park the following year, and also inspired the Campus Creature Census at Oregon State University.

 Magrane has taught environmental education in the White Mountains of New Hampshire and worked as a hiking guide and naturalist in the Sonoran Desert.
 He earned his BA from Goddard College in 1998 and his MFA from the University of Arizona in 2001.
 After a decade of working as a hiking guide, he returned to the University of Arizona in 2012 to pursue a PhD in the School of Geography and Development.
-As a PhD student, he has been a Carson Scholar, a Climate & Society Fellow with Climate Assessment for the Southwest, and a Confluencenter for Creative Inquiry fellow.
+As a PhD student, he was a Carson Scholar, a Climate & Society Fellow with Climate Assessment for the Southwest, and a Confluencenter for Creative Inquiry fellow.